Dexter Reid: College career

 "If I had 11 Dexter Reids, we'd be the best defense in the country.
 I can't say enough good things about him.
 He is an all-around football player and brings great leadership to our defense."

 — Former UNC defensive coordinator Dave Huxtable.

 After being redshirted in 1999 as a freshman, Reid served as a backup safety, playing primarily special teams in 2000.
 He finished the season fifth on the team with 69 tackles (35 solo) and recorded a fumble recovery, an interception and 6 pass deflections.

 In 2001, he started all 13 games and ended the season third on the team with 99 tackles (67 solo), 5 tackles for loss, 2 sacks, 2 interceptions—one of which he returned for a touchdown-5 pass break-ups and a fumble recovery.

 As a junior in 2002, Reid started all 12 games at free safety and earned first-team All-ACC honors as he finished second in the nation with 13.8 tackles per game.
 He recorded a total of 166 tackles, just five shy of the school record of 171 set by linebacker Buddy Curry in 1979 and also set a school record for tackles by a defensive back with his 119th stop against the University of Maryland.
 In addition, Reid also had 6 tackles for loss, a sack, 2 forced fumbles and 4 pass break-ups.

-As a senior in 2003, Reid first-team All-ACC honors for the second straight season, compiling 132 tackles (95 solo), 3.5 tackles for loss loss and 3 pass break-ups.
+As a senior in 2003, Reid first-team All-ACC honors for the second straight season, compiling 132 tackles (95 solo), 3.5 tackles for loss and 3 pass break-ups.

 In the first game of the 2003 season, Greg Jones of Florida State sent Dexter Reid into another dimension with a stiff arm that shook the foundation of the Earth.
 In spite of this, Reid would find a way to make it back to this dimension and go on to have a successful NFL career.

 He majored in management and information systems.